Fernandadp/100-days-of-code/log.md

 ### Day 6: June 1, 2019, Saturday

 **Today's Progress:** Continue the Front End Libraries Certification of FreeCodeCamp.
 Finished the jQuery section.
 Learned about some jQuery functions, function chaining (sticking two jQuery functions together).
 Started the React section (Sass I had already done it some months ago).
 To use JS inside JSX, simply include the code that is wanted to be treated as JavaScript within curly braces: { 'this is treated as JavaScript code' }.
 Babbel is used to transpile jsx into js.
 Nested JSX must always return a single element (This one parent element would wrap all of the other levels of nested elements).
-Comments in jsx: {/* */}.The naming convention for all HTML attributes and event references in JSX become camelCase (for example onclick is onClick in jsx). <hr> defines a thematic break.
+Comments in jsx: {/* */}.The naming convention for all HTML attributes and event references in JSX become camelCase (for example onclick is onClick in jsx). `<hr>` defines a thematic break.

-**Thoughts:**
+**Thoughts:** Finally started with React.
+I had forgotten how helpful and easy jQuery is.

 ### Day 7: June 2, 2019, Sunday